CarlitosDavid/fix-horiseon-code/README.md

     Added text-align: center to benfit section to center paragraphs for cleaner look.

     title shown as webpage, changed to Horiseon to match header

+    rearrange CSS styling for a cleaner look. all comments are left in the code.

 ## Installation